edxmorgan/floating-KinDyn/README.md

-# Underwater-Manipulator-dynamics 🦾🌊
+# Manipulator-dynamics 🦾🌊
-A library for generating the kinematics and dynamics of electric underwater robotic arm.
+A library for generating the kinematics and dynamics of a robotic arm.
 <!-- ![alt text]() -->
 <img src="./resources/uvman.jpg" width="420"/>